Ozark-Connect/NetworkOptimizer/README.md

 Proprietary / All Rights Reserved

-Copyright (c) 2025 SeaTurtle Software LLC.
+Copyright (c) 2025 SeaTurtle.
 All rights reserved.

 This software is provided for evaluation and testing purposes only.
 Commercial use, redistribution, or modification requires explicit written permission.